GoogleCloudPlatform/community/tutorials/cloud-iot-rtdp/index.md

 ---
-title: Real time Data Processing With Cloud IoT Core
+title: Real-time data processing with IoT Core
-description: Demonstrate how to build data processing backend for Google Cloud IoT.
+description: Learn how to build a data processing backend for Cloud IoT.
 author: teppeiy
-tags: Cloud IoT Core, Cloud Dataflow, Cloud Functions, Java, Node.js, internet of things
+tags: IoT Core, Dataflow, Cloud Functions, Java, Node.js, internet of things
 date_published: 2018-04-10
 ---

+<p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
+Not official Google documentation.</i></p>

-## Application Background
+## Application background

 The setup described in this tutorial addresses following scenario: At industrial facilities, sensors are installed to monitor the equipment on site.
 Sensor data is continuously streamed to the cloud.
 There it is handled by different components for various purposes, such as real-time monitoring and alerts, long-term data storage for analysis, performance improvement, and model training.

 Feasible scenarios are: